 Make sure the investments you hold in a TFSA align with your risk tolerance and investment horizon.
 Saving for retirement?
 Stocks, ETFs (Exchange Traded Funds) and mutual funds are great choices.

 Know your limits and invest within them.
 Pay attention to the limits and keep track of how much you invest each year.

 The key to growing your TFSA is to take advantage of it as soon as possible.
 The earlier you start contributing to your TFSA, the more time your money has to grow tax-free.

 For easy savings, set up a PAC (pre-authorized contribution).

-Get answers for all your investment questions!
+Get answers to all of your investment questions!